EuroMillions Draw Timeline

 However, all EuroMillions prizes are calculated on a pari-mutuel basis, meaning the value depends on the number of entries sold for the game and the number of winners in each tier.
 To find out exactly how much you have won, you need to wait for the prize breakdown to be released.

-Each of the nine participating countries will reveal its own winners separately and the time when this is done can vary from draw to draw, but usually the breakdown will be out before 10pm GMT (11pm GMT).
+Each of the nine participating countries will reveal its own winners separately.
+The results time can therefore vary from draw to draw, but usually the breakdown will be out before 10pm GMT (11pm CET).
 This will show whether the jackpot was won, and how big the prizes were in every tier.

 If the deadline for claiming your prize has passed, you will no longer be able to receive your money.
 You can use the Ticket Checker to see if you have won a prize from the last 180 days.